 The cheetah has the ability to clock speeds as high as 75 mph (120 km/h) with an acceleration of over 60 mph (100 km/h) in 0-3 seconds.

-In any African Animal Olympics the cheetah would take home the gold in both the 100 m and 200 m sprints, making it the Usain Bolt of the African plains.
+In any African Animal Olympics, the cheetah would take home the gold in both the 100 m and 200 m sprints, making it the Usain Bolt of the African plains.

+The cheetah may not be the fastest animal in the world, but it is the fastest land animal.
 Read the complete story on how fast is a cheetah in this detailed article.

-3. Cheetahs Trip Up Their Victims
+3. Cheetah Paws Trip Up Their Victims

 The cheetah is smaller and less powerful than lions prowling the plains.
-But when sprinting at such incredible speeds it doesn’t need to be strong.
+But when sprinting at such incredible speeds, it doesn’t need to be strong.
 How?

 The cheetah knows that if it collides with a hapless wildebeest or gazelle, the momentum will knock the wind out of the animal’s lungs and send it crashing to the ground.